Absence of fast scrambling in thermodynamically stable long-range interacting systems: Abstract

 \section{Abstract}

 In this study, we investigate out-of-time-order correlators (OTOCs) in systems with power-law decaying interactions such as $R^{-\alpha}$, where $R$ is the distance.
-In such systems, the fast scrambling of quantum information or the exponential growth of information propagation can occur according to the decay rate $\alpha$.
-In this regard, it has been an intriguing open question to identify the critical $\alpha_c$ above which fast scrambling cannot occur.
+In such systems, the fast scrambling of quantum information or the exponential growth of information propagation can potentially occur according to the decay rate $\alpha$.
+In this regard, a crucial open challenge is to identify the optimal condition for $\alpha$ such that fast scrambling cannot occur.
 In this study, we disprove fast scrambling in generic long-range interacting systems with $\alpha>D$ ($D$: spatial dimension), where the total energy is extensive in terms of system size and the thermodynamic limit is well-defined.
 We rigorously demonstrate that the OTOC shows a polynomial growth over time as long as $\alpha>D$ and the necessary scrambling time over a distance $R$ is larger than $t\gtrsim R^{\frac{2\alpha-2D}{2\alpha-D+1}}$.

 \sectionprl{Introduction} Information scrambling, which characterizes the inaccessibility of local information after time evolution, is a central research topic in interdisciplinary problems ranging from thermalization in quantum many-body systems~\cite{PhysRevA.43.2046,PhysRevE.50.888,PhysRevLett.80.1373,Popescu2006} to the black hole information problem~\cite{Hayden_2007,Harrow2009,Lashkari2013}.
 In the recent developments on the connection between quantum chaos and information theory, out-of-time-order correlators (OTOCs) were found to be a useful quantitative tool for characterizing information scrambling~\cite{larkin1969quasiclassical,kitaev2014hidden,Maldacena2016,Swingle2018}.